MaorTe/UserManagementApi/README.md

 A .NET 9-based Minimal API RESTful project for managing users and their associated cars, providing endpoints to create, read, update, and delete both user and car records backed by Entity Framework Core and a relational database.
 It follows Clean Architecture principles with a modular, clean‐style structure-separating data access, business logic, endpoint definitions, and middleware-and uses dependency injection to ensure a maintainable codebase.

-My backend API is deployed on Render at https://usermanagementapi-pcvj.onrender.com.
-It connects to my Azure SQL Database which is Microsoft’s cloud-based offering of SQL Server (MSSQL),
+My backend API is deployed on Render, It connects to my Azure SQL Database which is Microsoft’s cloud-based offering of SQL Server (MSSQL),

 ---